Reach Out For Help: How to Find a Therapist

 Therapy at Its Best

-When you first see a therapist, notice if you feel understood and supported to make the best decisions for YOU, and depending on your circumstances, for your marriage and family.
+When you first see a therapist, notice if you feel understood and supported.
+You want to make the best decision for yourself, and depending on your circumstances, for your marriage and family.
 Notice if you are treated as a unique human being.
 Do you feel connected and safe?
-If yes, this is called the client-therapeutic alliance, which is important for you to effectively deal with any past trauma and pain.
+If yes, this is called the client-therapeutic alliance, which is important for effective resolution of past trauma and pain.

 Therapy can feel uncomfortable.
-Don’t judge your progress by the pain that comes up.
+Don’t judge your progress by the emotional pain that may emerge.
 It is better to have pain surface than fester inside.

 Other Considerations